scikit-build/scikit-build-core/docs/configuration.md

 - `implementation-name`: The value of `sys.implementation.name`.
 Takes a regex.
 - `implementation-version`: Derived from `sys.implementation.version`, following
   PEP 508.
 Takes a specifier set.
+- `env`: A table of environment variables mapped to either string regexs, or booleans.
+Valid "truthy" environment variables are case insensitive `true`, `on`, `yes`, `y`, `t`, or a number more than 0.

 At least one must be provided.
 Then you can specify any collection of valid options, and those will override if all the items in the `if` are true.
 They